aestheticianlabs/springy/README.md

 ### Requirements

-Springy has been tested and confirmed to work with Unity 2020.3 but you are welcome to try newer/older versions.
+Springy has been tested and confirmed to work with Unity 2018.4 through 2020.3 but you are welcome to try newer/older versions.

 If you identify a compatible version that isn't already listed here or you add support for an incompatible version, please create a [PR](#contributing).